dnsimple/dnsimple-support/content/articles/dnsimple-services.md

 We also support [domain transfers](/articles/domain-transfer/) to and from DNSimple and offer domain [auto-renewal](/articles/domain-auto-renewal/).

 Want to use our DNS hosting, but not registration?
 You have the option to use another registrar and [change your name servers to our name servers](/articles/delegating-dnsimple-hosted/).
-DNSimple customers aren’t required to use our domain registration services to take advantage of our hosted DNS.
+DNSimple customers aren't required to use our domain registration services to take advantage of our hosted DNS.

 ## Powerful automation API

-With DNSimple’s REST API, you can register domain names and administrate them directly from your own scripts.
+With DNSimple's REST API, you can register domain names and administrate them directly from your own scripts.
 We have a repository [filled with API examples](https://github.com/dnsimple/dnsimple-api-examples), so you can get up and running.

 Some things you can do with our API include: